The IMF’s Flexible Credit Line (FCL)

 Flexibility to meet countries’ needs

-Assuring qualified countries they have large and up-front access to IMF resources with no ongoing conditions.
+- The FCL assures qualified countries they have large and up-front access to IMF resources with no ongoing conditions, given the strength of the policy frameworks.

-The FCL works as a renewable credit line, which at the country’s discretion could initially be for either one- or two-years with a review of eligibility after the first year.
-If a country decided to draw on the credit line, repayment should take place over a 3¼ to 5 year period.
+- The FCL works as a renewable credit line, which could initially be for either one or two years with a review of qualification after the first year.
+If a country decided to draw on the credit line, repayment would take place over a 3¼ to 5 year period.

 Low cost to get through tough times

-The cost of borrowing under the FCL is the same as that under the Fund’s traditional Stand-By Arrangement (SBA) and the newly-established Precautionary and Liquidity Line (PLL).
-In accessing Fund resources on a precautionary basis, countries pay a commitment fee that is refunded if they opt to draw on those resources.
-The commitment fee increases with the level of access available over a twelve month period, effectively ranging between 24 and 27 basis points for access between 500 and 1000 percent of quota, and higher above 1000 percent of quota.
+Commitment fee .
+In accessing IMF resources on a precautionary basis, countries pay a commitment fee that is refunded pro rata if they opt to draw on those resources during the relevant period.
+The commitment fee increases with the level of access available over a twelve month period (15 basis points for committed amounts up to 115 percent of quota, 30 basis points on committed amounts between 115 percent and 575 percent of quota, and 60 basis points on amounts exceeding 575 percent of quota)

 Very strong performers qualify